Praveen0095/Fuel_Efficiency_Prediction_Regression_Analysis/README.md

 | Mean Absolute % Error (MAPE) | 16.5% | **14.2%** |
 | R² Score | 0.646 | **0.672** |

-✅ **Conclusion:** Polynomial regression yields better predictive accuracy.
+✅ **Conclusion:** * Polynomial regression yields better predictive accuracy.
 The model can serve as a foundation for simulating design changes and comparing fuel efficiency across prototypes.
+* The model demonstrated satisfactory performance metrics, including mean absolute error, mean absolute percentage error, and R-squared values, indicating a good fit for the data.
+* These predictions can aid in understanding vehicle efficiency trends and support decision-making in automotive design and consumer choices.
+Future enhancements could include incorporating additional features and exploring more advanced modeling techniques to further improve prediction accuracy.

 ---